 3

-The Safety Tips app from the Japan National Tourism Organization provides real-time earthquake, tsunami, and weather alerts in English.
-It is free and worth having on your phone throughout your trip.
+The free Safety Tips app from the Japan National Tourism Organization sends real-time earthquake, tsunami, and severe weather warnings in English straight to your phone.
+Well worth installing before you leave Australia.

 4

-Carry Cash - Japan Is Not Fully Cashless
+Bring Cash - Japan Has Not Gone Fully Cashless

 5